 The Undergraduate Science Case Competition (USCC) is designed to bring applicable, real-world education (read: not memorizing and regurgitating textbooks) to undergraduate students.
 Although the cases themselves are science-based, we encourage students from ALL disciplines to participate - the problem can be approached from many different angles including computer science, math, or social science!

-The specific case will revealed November 1st.
+The specific case is revealed on November 1st.
 Topics from past years include epilepsy, the Zika virus, and fracking.
 Teams of 2-4 write a proposal that is then judged by Queen's profs.
 Top scoring teams will proceed to the provincial conference in March (date TBD) to compete against other universities.

 Labs in hospitals and universities recognize the achievement of competition winners.
 They prioritize them for research opportunities, and having prior experience is a definite asset.
 In addition to research institutions, our partnering corporations may provide internship or job opportunities to past competition winners.